-The Company believes that strategic marketing and targeted sales are crucial to maintaining its competitive advantage over competitors.
-The Company regularly advertises on television, radio and billboards, as well as in print and on the Internet.
-The Company also brands its ground fleet with the "LBC" logo.
+The Group believes that strategic marketing and targeted sales are crucial to maintaining its competitive advantage over competitors.
+In this regard, LBC Express regularly advertises on television, radio and billboards, as well as in print and on the Internet.
+LBC Express also brands its ground fleet with the "LBC" logo.
 In addition, it has dedicated teams to promote the value of its brand among general consumers as well as to manage long-term corporate client relationships.
 It also engages in several community outreach initiatives in line with its commitment to corporate social responsibility.